Common Foot Pain Diagnosis and Problems

 Chronic Regional Pain Syndrome (CRPS) or Reflex Sympathetic Dystrophy (RSD)

-The most severe painful condition of the foot and ankle is CRPS or RSD.
+The most severe painful condition of the foot and ankle is complex regional pain syndrome (CRPS) or RSD.
 This is an abnormal pain pathway which results in constant pain stimuli being produced without provocation.
 CRPS/RSD can happen following trauma or surgery and can be debilitating.

 Fortunately, in many cases CRPS/RSD is misdiagnosed and the pain is actually being caused by nerve entrapment.
 With our advanced training in peripheral nerve surgery, the surgeons at Certified Foot and Ankle Specialists can often identify the site of nerve injury and surgically reverse the symptoms of “CRPS or RSD”.
 Therefore, if you have been diagnosed with CRPS or RSD in the foot, ankle or lower leg, make an appointment with our foot and ankle clinic as soon as possible.

-As you can see, the foot and ankle is a highly specialized structure.
+As you can see, the foot is a highly specialized structure and pain can occur in your arch, heel or toes for a number of reasons.
 There are many modalities available to diagnose foot pain but it is of utmost importance to see a foot and ankle specialists in order to arrive at the proper diagnosis.
 Again, early diagnosis is the key to effective treatment.
 Do not waste time with a non-specialist.
 See the doctors at Certified Foot and Ankle Specialists who are the only group in the area with the most advanced diagnostic capabilities.